wp-plugins/football-pool/readme.txt

 == Upgrade Notice ==

+= 2.2.0 =
+Plugin styling of widgets has changed to be a little less 'dominant' over the styling of your theme.

 = 2.1.3 =
 Highcharts API is moved to a directory outside the plugin's directory so future upgrading won't break your site.